BiologicalRecordsCentre/record-cleaner-rules/scripts/README.md

 Verification Rule file format

 ## CSV File formats
+Examples of the file formats can be found in the templates folder.
 ### Species
 A file named `species.csv` shall list species data in 3 columns, one row per species.
 The first row must contain the headings as